kolenaIO/kolena/docs/core-concepts/test-suite.md

     As a general rule of thumb, we recommend including **an even balance of positive and negative samples in each test case.** This composition minimizes the likelihood of different metrics being heavily skewed in one direction or another.

-## :kolena-test-suite-20: Test Suite

-A test suite is a collection of test cases.
-Models are tested on on test suites.

-### Test Suite Best Practices

-!!! question "How do I map my existing benchmark into a test suite?"

-    a

-??? question "How many test cases should a test suite include?"

-    Anywhere from 1 to thousands